ponysmith/bedrock/docs/source/typography/index.md

 Bedrock includes default styling for all typographic elements.

 ## Font sizing
 Bedrock uses `rem` units to size all typographic elements.
 This means that global font sizing can be adjusted by changing the root font size.
-You can update the root font size with the `--br-font-size` CSS variable.
-Learn more about CSS overrides in Bedrock on the [Overrides](/overrides) page.
+You can update the root font size with the `--bro-font-size` CSS variable.
+Learn more about CSS overrides in Bedrock on the [Customize](/customize) page.

 ## Headers